Introduction to Japanese Particles

 Note: The verb

-There are only three main irregular verbs:
+There are only three main irregular verbs to remember:

 | Base Form | て-Form | Meaning |